Feature 8: Extension Profiles

 Example 5: Mixing Core and Extension Operations

-A single document with three operation kinds — OpenAPI-bound, function call, and OpenAPI-bound:
+A single document with three operation kinds — OpenAPI-bound, function call, and native source-bound:

 sourceDescriptions: